Coherent structures in nonlocal systems -- functional analytic tools: Application of Center Manifolds: a Lyapunov-Center Theorem

 where $A \in GL_n(\R), u \in C^0(\R, \R^n), k \in W^{1,1}(\R, M_n(\R))$, with $k(-x) = k(x)$, and $N(u)(x) = f(u(x))$ a pointwise nonlinearity given by $f \in C^1(\mathcal{V}, \R^n)$, $\mathcal{V}$ a neighborhood of $0 \in \R^n$, with $f(0) = f'(0) = 0$.

-The assumption that $k$ be even is intended to be reminiscent of a reversibility condition for classical systems.
-There is a well-known set of theorems, for reversible nonlinear systems, called Lyapunov-Center theorems, where for an equilibrium of an ODE with nonresonant eigenvalues $\pm i \omega_*$ to the linearization, there exists a family of periodic solutions near the equilibrium that persists in the nonlinear system, parameterized roughly by a real positive amplitude and a shift in the independent variable.
+The assumption that $k$ be even is intended to be reminiscent of a reversibility condition for nonlinear ODEs.
+In this context, Lyapunov-Center theorems are a well-known set of results for reversible systems.
+In essence, they say that if the linearized problem at a given equilibrium has purely imaginary eigenvalues $i\omega_*$ that are non-resonant in a certain sense, then there exists a family of periodic solutions nearby for the full nonlinear problem.
+Moreover, this family is parameterized roughly by the positive real amplitude and shift parameters.
 We seek here to establish such a theorem in a nonlocal, spatial dynamics setting, where eigenvalues now correspond to roots of $d(\nu) = \det(\Id +\wh{k}(\nu)A)$.
 Our main emphasis is on proving that the family of periodic solutions comprises \emph{all} small bounded solutions when $\pm i \omega_*$ are the only roots on the imaginary axis and simple, with minimal assumptions on the regularity of the nonlinearity.

 \begin{Hypothesis} Assume that there exists $\omega_* > 0$ such that $d(i\omega_*) = \det(\Id + \wh{k}(i\omega_*)A) = 0$, and that $d'(i\omega_*) \neq 0$.
 Additionally assume that $d(i\omega) \neq 0$ for $\omega \notin \omega_*\Z$.